LucasNseyep/howling-moon/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-There are many great note taking apps out there (Notion, OneNote, ...); however, I didn't find one that really suited my needs so I created this one.
-I wanted to create a note taking app that would tear down all the barriers that blocked people from going through their notes to find their past amazing ideas.
+There are many great note taking apps out there (Notion, OneNote, ...); however, none really suited my needs so I created this one.
+I wanted a note taking app that would make me want to go back and reread my thoughts.
+An app that would help me use those ideas in my work or hobbies.

-would let users generate ideas and chain them visually like a family tree.
-Allowing them to see the evolution of their thoughts as time moves.
-Now you may ask how is this different form Miro?
-Howling Moon is made for individuals and helps them focus on the writing.
-No need to think about the idea in its entirety, just focus on the smaller steps.

 How does Howling Moon do that?:
-* Your time should be focused on creating something amazing
-* You shouldn't be spending hours trying to retrieve an idea you had months ago and then more time finding your other related ideas.
-By the time you get all the materials together, you will already be reluctant to sit down and put things together
-* Let Howling Moon help you turn your amazing thoughts into the story you want write
+* Lets you focus on recording ideas
+* Eliminates the time you spent trying to retrieve your thoughts
+* Displays all of your thoughts in a more intuitive way making them easier to utilise

 <p align="right">(<a href="#readme-top">back to top</a>)</p>